 This means more than talking about Hanukkah or Kwanzaa – plan lessons about Diwali, Ramadan, Chinese New Year and others.

 Interested in a better way to plan your preschool curriculum to ensure celebration of diversity?
 Early childhood educators like you can benefit from a comprehensive child care app like HiMama, which is designed to make your lesson planning easy!
-Learn more about our software, and how it can streamline your planning here.
+Learn more about our childcare app.